-When my patients undergo a rhinoplasty in Charlotte, I want to ensure that have a smooth and easy recovery.
+When my patients undergo a rhinoplasty in Charlotte, I want to ensure that they have a smooth and easy recovery.
 One of the best ways to ensure an easy rhinoplasty recovery is to educate my patients on the recovery process and the steps I take to make it as quick and comfortable as possible.

 Steps Taken Before Surgery to Improve Rhinoplasty Recovery